-Although you have the right to appeal their decision to the South Carolina Workers’ Compensation Commission (SCWCC) and even to the SC Court of Appeals and Supreme Court, the insurer’s lawyers are experts in workers’ comp law.
+Although you have the right to appeal an insurance company's decision to the South Carolina Workers’ Compensation Commission (SCWCC) and even to the SC Court of Appeals and Supreme Court, the insurer’s lawyers understand the ins and outs of workers’ comp law.
 They know that:

 - You’re recovering from injuries and possibly on strong medication.

-- You don’t have the knowledge or negotiation skills that they have.
+- You may not have the knowledge of the procedures and laws or negotiation skills that they have.

 If you've been hurt at your job you can speak with a workers' compensation lawyer.
 Please contact us online or call our Charleston, South Carolina office directly at 843.488.2359 to schedule your consultation.
 We are also able to meet clients at our Conway, Myrtle Beach, Murrells Inlet, Mt.
 Pleasant, North Myrtle Beach or North Charleston office locations.